furioness/reflex-arena-srv-docker/README.md

 If you are using cheap hosting with a small amount of storage, logs and package manager cache can quickly eat up the space, so you end up without any replays at all.

 ### Rulesets
-If you want to have your ruleset, you have to make a pull request to this repo https://github.com/Nailok/reflex_rulesets.git You can tag D-X in the Reflex Arena RU Discord server https://discord.com/invite/vQ3rx5m to speed up things.
+If you want to have your ruleset, you have to make a pull request to this repo https://github.com/Nailok/reflex_rulesets.git.
+The ruleset will be applied automatically within 5-10 minutes after the pull request is merged.
+You can tag D-X in the Reflex Arena RU Discord server https://discord.com/invite/vQ3rx5m to speed things up.

+Or just put your rulesets in the `rulesets_local` folder.
+They should be moved to the reflexded folder automatically.

 ### Dedicatedserver.cfg
 For some reason, `docker/dedicatedserver.cfg` is used only on the first `docker compose up` run, thus making ambiguous what file to edit.
 For now, edit both - from docker and inside reflexded folder.
 Why?
 The first one, so in case you ever reinit the build (by removing the sentiel file `reflexded/CONTAINER_ALREADY_STARTED`), the second one - it is the one actually used by the instances.